-- The articles of association explicitly state that an audit should be carried out.
+- their articles of association explicitly states that an audit should be carried out

-- A request is made by shareholders owning at least 10% of issued shares.
+- an audit request is made by shareholders who own at least 10% of the company’s issued shares

-An audit can be time consuming and costly because it involves a full stock take and a thorough analysis and review of all accounting records, including bank accounts.
-It must also be carried out by an independent accountant who is authorised to act as an auditor.
-However, an audit can be extremely beneficial because it enables a business to review its financial position and reassure lenders and investors that the company is viable and profitable.
+An audit must be carried out by an independent accountant who is authorised to act as an auditor.
+Even if your company is exempt, an audit can be extremely beneficial because it will enable you to review the financial position of your company and reassure lenders and investors that your business is viable and profitable.

 What is a profit and loss account?